The Hellsing Organization

 Hakim Atawari (Victorian Romance Emma)

-A minor Indian prince who regularly visits London, parade of elephants in tow, to visit his school friend William Jones (they were classmates at Eton).
+A minor Indian prince who regularly visits London, attendants and parade of elephants in tow, to visit his school friend William Jones (they were classmates at Eton).
 Supports William’s romance with Emma, though she’s a maid and their society disapproves.
 Eventually becomes the father of Integra’s mother.

 Daughter of Hakim Atawari, and love of Arthur Hellsing’s life.
 Died when Integra was very young, but has kept watching over her ever since.